PK-124960/NLP-Project_Jan25/README.md

 Generate a concise, formal summary from the main content of the Incoming Letter.

 **Method:**
+- Tokenize inouts using custom tokenizer
+- Preprocessing to remove noise words
-- Abstractive summarization using WangchanGLM
+- Abstractive summarization using WangchanGLM 6B (VISTEC)
-- Generated 5 versions (temperature = 0.1–0.5)
-- Selected best version based on **Cosine Similarity**
+- Extractive summarization using WangchanBERTa-base-att-spm-uncased

 **Evaluation Metrics:**
 - ROUGE-L